Herpetic whitlow, or whitlow finger, is a painful infection caused by the herpes simplex virus.

-This article explores the symptoms, causes, and various treatment methods for this painful infection.
+This article explores the symptoms, causes, and treatment of herpetic whitlow, as well as the chances of reoccurrence.

-- swollen lymph nodes in the armpits or elbow area
+- swollen lymph nodes in the armpit or elbow area

 - a fever

-- red marks surrounding or leading away from the whitlow
+- red streaks surrounding or leading away from the affected finger or toe

 - excessive stress